cryptostorm-dev/cstorm_browsertools/README.md

 #### Installation

 Windows: Put the .xml in C:\Users\\_yourWindowsUserProfile_\AppData\Roaming\Mozilla\Firefox\Profiles\\_yourFirefoxProfile_\searchplugins
 (AppData\Roaming is a hidden folder, to open it press WinKey+R and type %appdata% into the popup.)
+Restart Firefox

 Linux: You know where to put it.